mechanicles/ruby_simple_search/README.md

 RubySimpleSearch allows you to search on the table fields (string and text fields) very easily.

-Mostly on Admin side we do have one common search text field to search the table columns data.
+Mostly on admin side, we do have a common search text field to search the table columns data.

 Sometimes we want to do search on the title, content and ratings on the post model or email, username and description on the user model.
-For those searches we use MySql's or PostgreSQL's LIKE operator to get the results.
+For those searches we use MySQL's or PostgreSQL's LIKE operator to get the results.
 While doing same thing again and again on the different models you actually add lots of duplications in your code.